tiltowait/oregon-by-night/docs/House_Rules_and_Character_Creation.md

 Dice Pool for disguising in this way is Manipulation + Subterfuge, Difficulty 6.
 Supernatural disguise and appropriate Merits always remove all these penalties.

+<u>To change from Humanity to a Path, or from one Path to another:

+1. Reach a rating of 1 in all Virtues that need to be changed, if any.
+Commit sins against your Humanity/Path and sacrifice Virtue dots instead of Humanity/Path dots.
+This mechanic can only be used if you are actively trying to switch.

+2. Reach a rating of 2 Dots in Humanity/current Path, again through sins.

+3. Moment of Truth: Must have a Mentor already on the Path.
+Extended Willpower Roll.
+Each roll costs 1 Willpower.
+Difficulty = 10-(Sum of All Current Virtues).
+Botches cost you one Humanity for each Botch Severity.
+You may not spend Willpower to gain successes on these rolls.
+Failure to reach 10 successes by your Willpower's end means you become a wight.

+4. Once on a Path, you may not transition back to Humanity.
+Once it's gone, it's gone forever.
+Once you transition away from a Path, you may not go back to it ever again.
+You have burned the bridge.

+For further guidance, see page 112 of Vampire: The Dark Ages 20th Anniversary edition.</u>

 ### **3. Discerning the Transmundane**